oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 	  | 4 | Properties | A declarative way to define the properties of the selected component in your page |
 	  | 5 | Visual Editor | Shows you a design/live and code view of your page content |

-2. The components palette contains over a hundred UI components that you can drag and drop to your page to design your interfaces.
-We are going to leverage page templates designed by the Oracle Design team for the Redwood apps so accelerate our application development.
+2. The components palette contains over a hundred UI components that you can drag and drop onto your pages to design your interfaces.
+We are going to leverage page templates designed by Oracle's Design team for the Redwood apps to accelerate our application development.
 The templates provide a responsive user experience and will adjust your application to the device accessing it.

 3. Use the search box at the top of the components palette to search for **welcome** which will find the **welcome page template**.
 Drag the component from the component palette and drop it on the visual editor.